uprial/mine-ctrl-linux/README.md

 For each plugin hosted outside of www.spigotmc.org, please check its existence on www.spigotmc.org.

-Check abandoned plugins for updates:
-* [Dynmap, **1.19 only**](https://www.spigotmc.org/resources/dynmap.274/) - don't forget to grep 'dynmap' inside this GIT repo to enable some functions

 In case any updates in links, please update this document and also the [CLIENT.md](CLIENT.md) document.

 ### Configure the basic params